Sri Lanka Army: Transitional period

 Parts of Sri Lanka came under the control of three colonial European powers, namely the Portuguese in the 16th century, the Dutch in the 17th century and the British in the 18th century.
-Yet, until the entire island was ceded to the British in 1815, regional kingdoms maintained most of their independent defense forces and were able to successfully repulse repeated thrusts by the European armies.
-However the British, unlike their counterparts, were not primarily restricted to maritime power, and thus had the capability to bring the entire island under their control and to integrate locals into the British defense forces.
+Yet, until the entire island was ceded to the British in 1815, regional kingdoms maintained most of their independent defence forces and were able to successfully repulse repeated thrusts by the European armies.
+However the British, unlike their counterparts, were not primarily restricted to maritime power, and thus had the capability to bring the entire island under their control and to integrate locals into the British defence forces.

 At the beginning of the 16th century, modern Europe first came in contact with Sri Lanka.
 In 1505 a Portuguese fleet, while operating in the Indian seas against Arab traders, was blown off course and landed at Galle, on the southern coast of the island.
 In 1517 the Portuguese re-appeared, and with the consent of the Sinhalese King established a trading post in Colombo.
 Having initiated contact with Sri Lanka as traders, the Portuguese soon made themselves political masters of the western seaboard.
 Numerous forts were soon established, and features of European civilisation was introduced.

 The Portuguese are credited with the introduction of European-style fortresses to Sri Lanka during this era.
 Although some locals already possessed military training and fighting experience, there is no evidence that the Portuguese employed local inhabitants into their own forces.
 Thus the Portuguese were forced to restrict their presence in the island due to their small numbers and their efforts were more focused toward projecting maritime power.

 In 1602 Dutch explorers first landed in Sri Lanka.
 By 1658 they had completely ousted the Portuguese from the coastal regions of the island.
 Much like the Portuguese, they did not employ locals in their military and preferred to live in isolation, pursuing their interests in trade and commerce.
 Like the Portuguese, they defended their forts with their own forces, but unlike the Portuguese, Dutch forces employed Swiss and Malay mercenaries.
 The Dutch Forts in Jaffna, Galle, Matara, Batticaloa and Trincomalee were sturdily built and are considered a tribute to their military engineering skills.
 Also, like the Portuguese, the Dutch focussed on maritime power and although they had the capability to develop and use local forces, they chose to isolate themselves from the local population.